Murgatroyd

-Murgatroyd (with variants including Murgatroid and Margatroid) is a surname among the English nobility, originating in Yorkshire.
+Murgatroyd (with variants including Murgatroid) is a surname among the English nobility, originating in Yorkshire.
 Its etymology, according to one source, is as follows: in 1371, a constable was appointed for the district of Warley in Yorkshire.
 He adopted the name of Johanus de Morgateroyde, or literally: Johanus of Moor Gate Royde or 'the district leading to the moor'.

 Another source says the place name means Margaret's road.

 In Old Norse, royd means "clearing" (as in cutting down forest for agriculture).
 Although Moorgate in London was a gate with the road to the moor passing through, in Yorkshire, gate (again from Old Norse) means "street", so Moor Gate Royd would be 'a clearing in the forest on the road to the moor'.

-Moor-gate-royd or Murgatroyd as of 1432 when a John Murgatroyd of Murgatroyd was first recorded as residing there, is on the Southern slopes of Highroad Well Moor.
+Moor-gate-royd, or Murgatroyd as of 1432 when a John Murgatroyd of Murgatroyd was first recorded as residing there, is on the southern slopes of Highroad Well Moor.
 A variation in spelling is seen in 1452, as Morgadrode, the surname of a Halifax yeoman.

-Murgatroyd, the stately home and seat of the family, was badly damaged during the Battle of the Hollins (named after the forest below the estate) on 23 October 1643 when Colonel Bradshaw, Captain Taylor, two Lancashire Companies, and eleven 'Clubists' marched to the fortified Murgatroyd that had been at the disposal of Sir Francis Mackworth and contained the family-backed Royalists and accompanying munitions.
+Murgatroyd, the stately home and seat of the family, was badly damaged during the Battle of the Hollins (named after the forest below the estate) on 23 October 1643, when Colonel Bradshaw, Captain Taylor, two Lancashire Companies, and eleven 'Clubists' marched to the fortified home, which had been at the disposal of Sir Francis Mackworth and contained the family-backed Royalists and accompanying munitions.